krbnite/krbnite.github.io/_posts/2017-05-11-Accessing-Jupyter-Notebooks-and-TensorBoard-on-AWS.md

 Then I ran out of credits.
 What to do?
 I thought about purchasing my own GPU/hardware and all that, but for what I've done so far, it seems unnecessarily expensive: well-planned cloud computing is the best route.
-This seems especially true considering that any hardware I buy is likely to become old-fashioned, whereas I suspect I can keep up-to-date in the cloud.
+This seems especially true considering that any hardware I buy is likely to become old-fashioned pretty quick, whereas I suspect I can keep up-to-date in the cloud.

 However, note that "well-planned" is incredibly important.
 You must terminate your GPU EC2 instance when you're done.
 Don't be stupid.
 I blew most of my free AWS credits by accidentally leaving it running for several days straight.